 As is the case with any algebraic equation, if all variables except one are known, the final unknown variable can be determined.
-For present value calculations, if any four of the five variables in equation PV = (PMT, I/Y, N, FV) are known, the fifth "unknown" variable amount can be determined using a business calculator or an Excel net present value function.
+For present value calculations, if any four of the five variables in the following equation are known, the fifth "unknown" variable amount can be determined using a business calculator or an Excel net present value function.
 For example, if the interest rate (I/Y) is not known, it can be derived if all the other variables in the equation are known.
 This will be illustrated when non-interest-bearing long-term notes receivable are discussed later in this chapter.